 U.S. citizens are allowed visa-free entry into Poland for up to 90 days.
 But to become a legal resident in the Eastern European country, you will have to contact a Polish consulate in the U.S. to apply for a temporary or flat residence permit.
 You may have to show proof of sufficient funds to support your stay, so make sure that all of your documentation is in order.

 When your residency permit has been approved, you’ll receive a residency card that will help you find housing and pay your taxes.
 The first residence permit’s lifespan is only up to three years, but it can be renewed for longer periods.

 Once you’ve lived in Poland for about five years, you will have the opportunity to pursue a permanent residence.
-This comes with two conditions: stable income and a property you either rent or own that you live in.
+This comes with two conditions: stable income and property you either rent or own, where you must be living.
 Your permanent residence card then has to be renewed every 10 years.

 Keep in mind that you will have to pay some base processing fees for your permit application, and they depend on the type.
-So, prepare to pay upwards of $120 for yours.
+So, prepare to pay upwards of $120 or more for yours.